 DSpecies = MaximumAgeSpecies / LongevitySpecies x ReclassCoefficientSpecies

 Maximum age is the oldest cohort for that species for that site.
-The reclass coefficient is a user input value (0.0 ≤ RC ≤ 1.0).
+The species reclassification (reclass) coefficient is a user-defined input value (0.0 ≤ RC ≤ 1.0).

 Each forest type has an associated group of species.
 The species dominance values are summed for each forest type to which they are assigned.
 Some species may have a negative dominance for a given forest type, as determined by the user.
 A site is assigned to (given the value of) the forest type with the highest total dominance value.